 3D printing is revolutionising manufacturing.
 By fundamentally producing less waste than subtractive processes and also eliminating the need for large-scale production runs, 3D printing is compatible with a sustainable future.
 However, at the desktop (FDM) level, there is an issue.

 The vast majority of open-format 3D printers use filament as feedstock, which is spooled onto plastic reels (see image).
-The problem surfaces when the user has used the filament; “What do I do with the empty reel now?”
+The problem surfaces when the filament has been used and the spool remains – “What do I do with the empty reel now?”

 - Increasing home/office/workshop storage space